webersab/entGraph/README.md

 * oName1=predArgs_gen.txt (binary relations with at least one Named Entity argument, which is used in our experiments).
 * oName2=predArgs_NE.txt (binary relations with two NE arguments).

-The number of threads is a parameter which might need to be changed in constants.ConstantsParsing.
+The number of threads (numThreads) is a parameter which might need to be changed in constants.ConstantsParsing.
 Please keep the other parameters unchanged.

+Run:
+    sh prArgs.sh

 **Step 4.4**: Download news_linked.json and put it in folder aida.
 This is the output of NE linking (In our experiments, we used AIDALight).